EvanFjeld/w251-hw9/README.md

 # Performance

 ## Single VM Training
 In the folder titled 'Single VM Performance' you can see a few files with the GPU utilization as well as a screenshot of the tensorflow dashboard.
-To train two epochs, it took between 6.2 and 6.5 minutes a batch with a final accuracy for the top 1 predictions of .43708% and an accuracy of the top 5 predictions of .70724%.
+To train two epochs, it took between 6.2 and 6.5 minutes a batch with a final accuracy for the top 1 predictions of .46854% and an accuracy of the top 5 predictions of .72586%.

+CPU times: user 27min 5s, sys: 4min 23s, total: 31min 28s
+Wall time: 4h 42min 47s

+You can see in the Tensorboard images that the model begins to overfit during each epoch but then takes a big jump in performance.
+Turning the learning rate and momentum would likely lead to better performance.

 ## Two VM Training
 In ithe folder title 'Double VM Performance', you can see a few images of the GPU usage and the model performance.
 To train the model two epochs on two VMs with multiple GPUs took just over half the time at xxxx with a final accuracy of yyyy.
 Clearly, the time savings of multiple GPUs was worth it.